I’m sure that you have lots of questions. I’ve tried to answer some of the common ones here, but if there’s something else please contact me

 Do we have to have group pictures?

 Not if you don’t want to, it’s your day – and it’s starting to be a trend for these formal photos to take more of a back seat.
 I’ll work with what you want from your wedding photos, and if you would like to spend more time with your guests, that’s no problem.
+That said, your family photos are lovely to have to look back on.
 If you are having group shots, don’t forget to allow time for these to happen.
 A good estimate is 5 minutes per group shot.

 What happens if it rains on my day?